ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Actual Result:**
 - Email field gets highlighted with a red outline
 - Email field has a 5 character limit in the top level domain part
-- Form cannot be submited
+- Form cannot be submitted

 **Status:** PASS | **Priority:** LOW

 ---

-### TC-13 Email - Top level domain part has a minumum lenght of 2 character
+### TC-13 Email - Top level domain part has a minumum length of 2 character

 **Description:** Verify that the Email field in the Top level domain part has a minimum length of 2 character (like .us or .mx)